 Jurra Julam (Mt Bartle Frere) looms through the mist

 Text & photos - M.Huxley

 Emma Johnston as told to M.Huxley

-thereabouts there was a big massacre
+In the year 1880 or thereabouts there was a big massacre around Butchers

-ground.
-The camp population was about five hundred yarra more or less:
+population was about five hundred yarra more or less: young and old, men

 The yarra started fighting with spears.

 When the gumaring saw they were being killed one escaped and went back to